dpgithub87/WebCrawler/README.md

 - Introduce a queuing mechanism (e.g., URL Frontier) to manage the crawling process more efficiently.
 - Integrate `robots.txt` for honoring website-specific crawling rules.

-### Parallel Processing
+### Parallel Processing at Kubernetes layer

-- Implement the crawler-executor as a Cron job to monitor a queue for new sites, enabling parallel crawling.
+- Implement the crawler-executor as a Cron job or as a deployment pod to monitor a queue for new sites, enabling parallel crawling.

-### Microservice Architecture

-- Extract the WebDownloader and UriExtractor as independent microservices to enhance scalability and efficiency.

-### Error Handling

-- Enhance error handling at each service layer, with a middleware for unified responses.
-- Implement DLQs (Dead Letter Queues) for failed processes during crawling.

-### Persistent Storage

-- Store crawler state and results in a database for query-based analysis.
-- Enable the crawling process to be paused and resumed by storing state.
+### Advanced Content Extraction
+- Scraping Specific Content: Implement options to scrape and structure specific data such as titles, meta descriptions, headers, images, and other custom elements based on user-specified selectors or patterns.

 ### Improved Result Formatting